Cyclic amalgams, HNN extensions, and Garside one-relator groups: Background from Garside theory

 (ii) For every set~$X$ that generates~$M$ and for every~$a$ in~$M$, the lengths of the decompositions of~$a$ as products of elements in~$X$ have a finite upper bound. \end{lemma}

-\begin{def} A monoid is said to be \emph{atomic} if it satisfies the equivalent conditions of Lemma~\ref{lem-atomic}.
-An \emph{atom} is defined to be a non-trivial element~$a$ such that~$a=bc$ implies~$b=1$ or~$c=1$.
-The \emph{norm} function~\hbox{$\length{.}$} of an atomic monoid~$M$ is defined such that, for every~$a$ in~$M$, $\length{a}$ is the upper bound of the lengths of the decompositions of~$a$ as products of atoms. \end{def}
+\begin{defin} A monoid is said to be \emph{atomic} if it satisfies the equivalent conditions of Lemma~\ref{lem-atomic}.
+An \emph{atom} is defined to be a nontrivial element~$a$ such that~$a=bc$ implies~$b=1$ or~$c=1$.
+The \emph{norm} function~\hbox{$\length{.}$} of an atomic monoid~$M$ is defined in such a way that, for every~$a$ in~$M$, $\length{a}$ is the upper bound of the lengths of the decompositions of~$a$ as products of atoms. \end{defin}